 You are in it for the long haul

-It’s a life long commitment.
+It’s a lifelong commitment.
 We have to stop thinking that health can be achieved by yo-yo dieting.
-Short term dieting will only confuse your body and sooner than later you’ll be back to bad habits and start all over again.
+Short-term dieting will only confuse your body and sooner than later you’ll be back to bad habits and start all over again.

 All the book references you find in this article:

 This is one of the most important steps you can take to reduce chronic inflammation and improve your health.
-Replace industrial seed oils (canola, sunflower, grapeseed, other ‘vegetable’ oils usually marketed as ‘heart healthy’) that are highly-inflammatory with healthy oils like extra virgin olive oil, avocado oil, coconut oil, grass-fed ghee, perilla oil.
-And the step no. 5 below (remove all highly processed foods) is essential in balancing out the Omega-3 to Omega-6 ratio.
+Replace industrial seed oils (canola, sunflower, grapeseed, other ‘vegetable’ oils usually marketed as ‘heart healthy’) that are highly inflammatory with healthy oils like extra virgin olive oil, avocado oil, coconut oil, grass-fed ghee, perilla oil.
+And step no. 5 below (remove all highly processed foods) is essential in balancing out the Omega-3 to Omega-6 ratio.

 “Read the labels at the supermarket, and you will find these oils in just about everything, but some of the worst offenders are salad dressings, mayonnaise, margarine, and imitation butters made from plant oils, frosting, crackers, cookies, cakes (almost all baked goods in fact), peanut butter, microwave meals and more.” – Superfuel (pg.
 136), by Dr. James Dinicolantonio and Dr. Joseph Mercola

-And if you think you can’t live without bread, pizza, pasta I’m here to tell you there are delicious ways to make and enjoy these foods in moderation even without the classic ingredients like wheat and corn.
-And if you must (MUST) keep only one grain item in your diet, make it sourdough bread (the real one, made with only salt, organic flour, water and sourdough starter) and make it a treat, not a daily occurrence.
-That means have it in the weekends to soak up extra virgin olive oil.
-And when it comes to soy sauce, which everyone uses and loves, there are excellent replacements like Coconut aminos and good quality fermented soy sauces (e.g. Japanese umami).
+And if you think you can’t live without bread, pizza, and pasta, I’m here to tell you there are delicious ways to make and enjoy these foods in moderation, even without the classic ingredients like wheat and corn.
+And if you must (MUST) keep only one-grain item in your diet, make it sourdough bread (the real one, made with only salt, organic flour, water, and sourdough starter) and make it a treat, not a daily occurrence.
+That means have it on the weekends to soak up extra virgin olive oil.
+And when it comes to soy sauce, which everyone uses and loves, there are excellent replacements like Coconut aminos and good quality fermented soy sauces (e.g., Japanese umami).

 “Researchers have known for some time now that the cornerstone of all degenerative conditions, including brain disorders, is inflammation.
 But what they didn’t have documented until now are the instigators of that inflammation—the first missteps that prompt this deadly reaction.
 And what they are finding is that gluten, and a high-carbohydrate diet for that matter, are among the most prominent stimulators of inflammatory pathways that reach the brain.” – David Perlmutter, Grain Brain: The Surprising Truth about Wheat, Carbs, and Sugar–Your Brain’s Silent Killers